 Am I allergic?

 Note, however, that some species are actually hypoallergenic and a bee sting from these species won’t trigger a reaction.
+Thus, if you have a garden, you might want to consult with pest control experts first.
+They can help determine if the visiting bees pose any risk of causing an allergic reaction.

 Are they in my living space?